ADC spots rig upgrade for significant carbon footprint reduction

 The company announced the completion of a project with a major rig owner on Monday.
 This project allowed ADC Energy to uncover that an upgrade to DP rigs power systems can reduce carbon emissions by almost 5,000 tonnes per year.

-The company explained that typical DP drilling units operate in HV split-bus, or open-bus, configuration with the power management switchboards operating in silos, using an independent island philosophy.
+The company explains that typical DP drilling units operate in HV split-bus, or open-bus, configuration with the power management switchboards operating in silos, using an independent island philosophy.
 This mode creates a potentially greater emission output, as it requires more engines to be online than may be required for the total operational loads.

 Austin Hay, Director at ADC Energy, commented: “There is significant pressure on the oil and gas industry to decarbonise current assets and the findings of our recent project effectively highlight how upgrades to existing systems can actively reduce the carbon footprint of operations.”